seantronsen/pvt/README.md

 ## Installation

 1. Clone the repository.
-2. Inside the local repository directory, run `make install-dev` to install pvt.
+2. Inside the local repository directory, run `make install` to install pvt.
 3. Test the installation using the demos: `python demo.py`.

 ## Visualization Workflow